Fogón Asado

 The Sourcing Argument

 The Michelin Plate recognition Fogón Asado holds for 2025 (it also held the award in 2024) is largely a sourcing story.
 The menu is built on wet and dry aged beef, with the ageing method rooted in Argentine tradition but applied with the kind of precision that distinguishes a tasting menu format from a conventional cut-to-order service.
-Dry ageing concentrates flavour and changes texture in ways that fresh cuts don't , and the difference is audible in how the chefs discuss each course.
-They explain the origin of the beef, the ageing approach, and why specific cuts are prepared over wood rather than charcoal.
+Dry ageing concentrates flavour and changes texture in ways that fresh cuts don't, the difference is audible in how the chefs discuss each course.
+They explain the origin of the beef, the ageing approach, why specific cuts are prepared over wood rather than charcoal.
 This isn't decoration.
 It's the logic of the menu.
 If you came the first time and didn't engage with those explanations, go back and ask questions.
 The sourcing detail is where the price justification lives.

-Progression through the tasting menu moves from lighter preparations , grilled provoleta with pear is an early marker of how the kitchen handles acid and char together , through to heavier, slower cuts.
+Progression through the tasting menu moves from lighter preparations, grilled provoleta with pear is an early marker of how the kitchen handles acid and char together, through to heavier, slower cuts.
 Argentine wine pairings are available and the staff offer specific recommendations per course rather than a fixed pairing package.
 On a return visit, it's worth being direct about your preferences upfront: the team will calibrate accordingly.

 Booking: Don't Leave This Late